How Laser Weapons Work

 Advertisement

 A laser is even more focused than a flashlight.
 It creates only one wavelength, or color, of light.
 The peaks and troughs from the light waves are also synchronized peak to peak and trough to trough.
 This means that the different waves don't interfere with each other.
 This light travels only in one direction.
-The light beam can be tightly focused and remain so over great distances.
-Lasers can produce light of tremendous powers (1,000 to 1 million times stronger than a typical light bulb).
-Various types of lasers can produce various wavelengths of light, from the infrared range through the visible wavelengths to the ultraviolet range.

 Light is basically moving energy.
 A laser produces very intense energy that can travel over very long distances.
-That's why a laser can become a weapon while the light from an incandescent bulb typically can't.
+That's why a laser system can become a weapon while the light from an incandescent bulb typically can't.

 To do this, a laser has to produce light in a nonconventional way.
 "Laser" stands for light amplification by stimulated emission of radiation.
 In other words, a laser produces light by stimulating the release of photons, or light particles.
 A laser needs four basic parts to do this: